kubedb/docs/docs/concepts/databases/elasticsearch.md

 ### spec.backupSchedule

 KubeDB supports taking periodic snapshots for Elasticsearch database.
 This is an optional section in `.spec`.
 When `spec.backupSchedule` section is added, KubeDB operator immediately takes a backup to validate this information.
-After that, at each tick kubeDB operator creates a [Snapshot](/docs/concepts/snapshot.md) object.
+After that, at each tick KubeDB operator creates a [Snapshot](/docs/concepts/snapshot.md) object.
 This triggers operator to create a Job to take backup.

 You have to specify following fields to take periodic backup of your Elasticsearch database: